 Inheritance tax (IHT) is a 40% tax on estates above certain thresholds when someone dies.
 Most estates don't pay it, but if yours does, the bill can be substantial.
 This guide explains everything executors and beneficiaries need to know about UK inheritance tax in 2025/26.

 Inheritance tax is a tax on the estate (property, money, and possessions) of someone who's died.
-It's charged at 40% on the value of the estate above the tax-free threshold.
+According to HMRC, it's charged at 40% on the value of the estate above the tax-free threshold.

 The good news: only about 4% of UK estates actually pay inheritance tax.
 This is because most estates fall below the tax-free thresholds, especially when you factor in exemptions and allowances for married couples.